H I S T O R Y O F

 In the last three decades, the Harriman Cup has changed locations several times.
 This year, it will take place at the Meadow Brook Polo Club, one of the oldest polo clubs in the United States.

 Even after 30 years, the lively spirit of the event comes from the thousands of alumni, friends, and fans who continue to flock to the polo fundraiser every fall donning their brightly colored outfits and extravagant hats.

 "It's a very swanky event," stated Randy Wright.
 "People would bring out their silver, hay bales, and have their tailgates catered."

-Now the day-long event includes an alumni polo match, bike polo exhibition, dance party, and awards ceremony for the players -- as well as the attendees, who competitively vie for the Best Hat, Best Outfit, Best Dog, and Best Tailgate Awards.
+Now the day-long event includes an alumni polo match, dance party, and awards ceremony for the players - as well as the attendees, who competitively vie for the Best Hat, Best Outfit, Best Dog, and Best Tailgate Awards.

-In 2013, Max Sinsteden and his fellow Choate alumni shipped in box hedges, a large oriental rug, and a full bar for their tailgate.
+In 2013, Max Sinsteden and his fellow Choate alumni shipped in box hedges, a large Persian rug, and a full bar for their tailgate.
 They won hands down that year.

 Past honorees also include polo star Nic Roldan; UVa alumnus David Walentas of Two Trees Farms and the Bridgehampton Polo Club; Lezlie Hiner, who founded the highly successful Work To Ride Program; and Ambassador William S. Farish III, the former Chairman of Churchill Downs, who also graduated from Virginia.